 Simulation is required to model the effects of the detector acceptance and the imposed selection requirements.
 In the simulation, $pp$ collisions are generated using \pythia~\cite{Sjostrand:2007gs,*Sjostrand:2006za} with a specific \lhcb configuration~\cite{LHCb-PROC-2010-056}.
 Decays of unstable particles are described by \evtgen~\cite{Lange:2001uf}, in which final-state radiation is generated using \photos~\cite{davidson2015photos}.
 The interaction of the generated particles with the detector, and its response, are implemented using the \geant toolkit~\cite{Allison:2006ve, *Agostinelli:2002hh} as described in Ref.~\cite{LHCb-PROC-2011-006}.

-\section{Analysis Method}
+\section{ANALYSIS METHOD}

 The analysis is based on the bin-flip method proposed in Ref.~\cite{PhysRevD.99.012007}.
-It is a model-independent approach, optimised for the measurement of the mixing parameter $x$, which avoids the need for an accurate modelling of the efficiency variation across phase space and decay-time.
-The relevant aspects of the method are summarised below.
+It is a model-independent approach, optimized for the measurement of the mixing parameter $x$, which avoids the need for an accurate modeling of the efficiency variation across phase space and decay-time.
+The relevant aspects of the method are summarized below.